noushadkhan01/my_methods/README.md

-# These methods are created by me
+# These methods are created by Nousahd Ali
 to follow DRY principle
 and for my simplicity